 - Underwriting;

 - Market;

 - Credit;

 - Liquidity;

-- Operational; and
+- · Operational; and

 - Pension.

 These are considered individually in Section 4.
 Of those listed above, the most significant risk relates to the Society's share of the UNISON defined benefit pension scheme.
-This is included in the Annual Report and Financial Statements with a liability of £10.3m.
-The Society's share of the overall Scheme's net liability is circa 5%; the scheme has a last man standing clause in place, which adds to the Society's risks.
-A strategic review of the pension provision across UNISON is in progress; the Society is represented in this strategic review.
+This is included in the Annual Report and Financial Statements with a liability of £16.7m (2019: £10.3m).
+The Society's share of the overall Scheme's net liability is circa 5.5%; the scheme has a last man standing clause in place, which adds to the Society's risks.
+A strategic review of the pension provision across UNISON remains in progress; the Society is represented in this strategic review.